nvda-es/devguides_translation/original_docs/spladdoninternals.md

 4. When add-on 5.0 beta was released (May 2015), add-on 3.x (3.9 was available then) entered end of support countdown (no more maintenance releases).
 5. A few weeks later, when add-on 5.0 came out (June 2015), add-on 3.x became unsupported.

-The next LTS release is scheduled for early 2019 not only because it will be the last version to support Studio 5.10 (not 5.11), and also to part ways with Windows releases prior to Windows 7 Service Pack 1 (due to announcement from NV Access that 2017.3 will be the last version to support old releases).
+The next LTS release is scheduled for late 2018 not only because it will be the last version to support Studio 5.10 (not 5.11), and also to part ways with Python 2, as NVDA developers are planning to switch to Python 3 in the near future, hence future stable releases after the next LTS will be based mostly on Python 3 code.

 ### Final thoughts